 English equivalent: She/he is his/her brother.

-Understand the glosses.
-IX is a index-finger pointing (pronoun) and POSS is a possessive.
+The gloss "IX" that I use on this website represents index-finger pointing (pronoun) and POSS is for a possessive.
 The number represents a spatial locus.
 E.g. The locus of IX1 is on the right side and IX2 is on the left side of the signer.